forseti/docker-k8s-workout/14_15_multi_container_ingress_k8s/README.md

 You will be presented with the login screen, so click `SKIP`.

-**Warning:** Do not do this when deploying kubernetes clusters to a public facing server!
+**Warning:** Do not do this when deploying Kubernetes clusters to a public facing server!

 #### Running the Demo
 If You're using Docker Desktop, sometimes Kubernetes may hang.
 So restart the cluster using the Docker Desktop Settings.